 In-state tuition for certain alien students.
 Provides eligibility for in-state tuition, but not classification as a Virginia resident, upon a showing of clear and convincing evidence that such individual (i) resided in the Commonwealth for five or more years; (ii) received a high school diploma or a general educational development certificate from a public or private high school in the Commonwealth; (iii) registers as an entering student in a public institution of higher education in the Commonwealth not earlier than the 2004-2005 academic year; (iv) submits evidence that he, or in the case of a dependent student at least one parent or person standing in loco parentis, has paid Virginia income taxes for at least one year prior to the date of enrollment; and (v) files an affidavit with the enrolling public institution of higher education in the Commonwealth stating that the individual will file an application to become a permanent resident within 90 days of the date such individual becomes eligible to do so.
 The measure addresses "individuals" rather than a specific class of immigrant or alien students, as the federal Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (8 U.S.C. § 1623 (a)) provides that an alien "who is not lawfully present in the United States shall not be eligible for ... any post-secondary benefit unless a citizen or national of the United States is eligible for such a benefit...without regard to whether the citizen or national is such a resident."
 This measure is similar to legislation enacted in Texas, New York, California, and Utah.
 Section 23-7.4 is cross-referenced throughout the Code of Virginia for purposes of defining "domicile," "domiciliary status," "bona fide resident," and other similar terms.
 The grant of eligibility for in-state tuition provided by this measure does not confer domicile on the alien student; the only other provision referencing students who are granted in-state tuition under this section is § 23-7.4:2, which permits a community college to charge in-state tuition to "[a]ny student from a foreign country who is enrolled in a foreign exchange program approved by the state institution during the same period that an exchange student from the same state institution, who is entitled to in-state tuition pursuant to § 23-7.4, is attending the foreign institution."
-A special subcommittee of the House Committee on Education and a special subcommittee of the Senate Committee on Education and Health met three times in 2003 to examine the issues raised by measures addressing in-state tuition for undocumented alien students.
-Patrons: Ebbin, Brink, Dillard, Eisenberg and Van Landingham; Senators: Ticer and Whipple 01/14/04 House: Referred to Committee on Education 02/02/04 House: Tabled in Education (22-Y 0-N) Notes: City Position: Support HB 840 Unemployment compensation; provision for victims of domestic violence or sexual assault.
+Patrons: Ebbin, Brink, Dillard, Eisenberg and Van Landingham; Senators: Ticer and Whipple 01/14/04 House: Referred to Committee on Education 01/29/04 House: Fiscal impact statement from DPB (HB838) 02/02/04 House: Tabled in Education (22-Y 0-N) Notes: City Position: Support HB 840 Unemployment compensation; provision for victims of domestic violence or sexual assault.
 Summary as introduced:

 Unemployment compensation for victims of domestic violence or sexual assault.
-Modifies the unemployment compensation insurance program to facilitate provision of benefits to claimants who are forced to leave employment due to domestic violence or sexual assault by providing that voluntary departure from work as a direct result of domestic violence or sexual assault constitutes "good cause" for leaving employment.
+Provides that a claimant's voluntary departure from work as a direct result of domestic violence or sexual assault constitutes "good cause" for leaving employment and will not disqualify the claimant from receiving unemployment benefits.
 Benefits paid to qualifying claimants shall be charged against the pool rather than against the claimant's employer.
-Patron: Baskerville 01/14/04 House: Referred to Committee on Commerce and Labor 01/29/04 House: Tabled in Commerce and Labor (22-Y 0-N) Notes: City Position: Support HB 863 Assault and battery; penalty when committed against a family or household member.
+Patron: Baskerville 01/14/04 House: Presented & ordered printed, prefiled 01/14/04 040509228 01/14/04 House: Referred to Committee on Commerce and Labor 01/29/04 House: Tabled in Commerce and Labor (22-Y 0-N) Notes: City Position: Support HB 863 Assault and battery; penalty when committed against a family or household member.
 Summary as introduced: